TheRenegadeCoder/sample-programs/docs/languages/_posts/2018-11-10-google-apps-script.md

 in their scripts.

 Overall, Google Apps Script appears to be a great tool for anyone looking to write add-ons for G Suite applications.
-Otherwise, you’ll probably never use it.
+Otherwise, you’ll probably never use it.[^1]

 ---